 For synchronisation via the air interface it has to be considered that as long as a cell is not synchronised the cell may interfere the neighbouring cells.
 This applies especially in case of late entrant cells where first the new cell has to be setup before the synchronisation procedure starts.
 The RNC shall therefore disable the downlink time slots on Cell Setup procedure by means of the Time Slot Status IE. When the cell synchronisation has been performed the downlink time slots shall be enabled by means of the Cell Reconfiguration procedure.

 There should be at least one cell in each RNS which is synchronised by an external reference (e.g. GPS receiver).
-The RNC evaluates the absolute time thanks to these "master cells".
+The RNC evaluates the absolute time thanks to these "reference cells".

 If the source is a Galileo receiver, the RNC shall only send corrections based on time t = t0 + Dt with Dt = 15s (duration evaluated by the RNC’s internal clock), and t0 the date evaluated by the Galileo measurement 15s earlier, if the Galileo receiver has not received alert message between t0 and t.